The Columbia Missouri Lifestyle

 Located in the heart of Mid-Missouri the Columbia area, nicknamed "CoMo" by locals, provides a diverse range of activities and opportunities for almost every age and lifestyle.
-With a population of almost 117,000 people Columbia is consistently ranked among the top 100 best places to live and top 10 college towns in the country.
+With a population of just over 120,000 people Columbia is consistently ranked among the top 100 best places to live and top 10 college towns in the country.
 The areas diverse offerings of local higher education and strong business climate make Columbia an attractive city for young families.

 Things to Do

 Columbia offers a wide variety of things to do all year long!
 If you want to get outdoors and enjoy the beautiful weather the Columbia area boasts several public parks, trails and recreation areas.

 With the University of Missouri recently entering the South Eastern Conference (SEC), Columbia has become the premier college sports hub for the Mid-Missouri area.
 With sporting events happening year round you can be sure you will get your fill of college rivalries.
 Form fall football football games at Memorial Stadium to spring basketball games at Mizzou Arena, collegiate sporting events are sure to provide year round entertainment.

 Columbia hosts over 80 parks and recreation facilities.
 Listed below are a few of the most popular.

 Located just minutes form down town Columbia, Rock Bridge state park allows its visitors to hike, bike or horseback ride through the scenic Missouri terrain.
 The park is home to one of the most prominent land features in the area known as the Rock Bridge as well a cave system known a Devil's Icebox.